“Today, we can work four times faster and pay four times less” - Geoffrey Signorato, Webcastor

 But in the end, it was the switch from CPUs to GPUs for video encoding that made all the difference.
 Today, we can go four times faster for four times less.
 Before, our CPUs cost the same per hour as GPUs, and they forced us to encode videos one by one.
 With GPUs, we can encode up to three videos in parallel per Instance, thanks to orchestration.

-The switch to Object Storage didn't go so well, but that's more a limitation of S3 [than Scaleway], and it took us a while to master it.
+The switch to Object Storage didn't go so well, but that's more a limitation of Amazon S3 [than Scaleway], and it took us a while to master it.

 What pre-migration tips would you give to other companies?